 Please select a time when booking your picnic

-Please Note: This does NOT include the Hanami Festival Day (22 April).
+Please Note: This dose NOT include the Hanami Festival Day (14 April 2018).
 See calendar for available Hanami Picnic dates.

 Picnic not included

 If you want to visit for a group of 15 people or more then please get in touch.
 Group visitors can enjoy all the same activities and a guided walking tour of the blossoming orchards.

 Group visitors booking a Hanami Picnic Experience have the bonus option of ordering a delicious Macknade Fine Foods picnic as your picnic.
 Choose from a yummy selection of Macknade Fine Foods options and your picnic will be delivered to Brogdale Collections & delivered to you for your group to enjoy under the cherry blossom.
 Great value, tasty food and hassle free!

 Contact us HERE